 However, despite this increased interest in infrastructure investment, only limited research (e.g. Mercer, 2005; RREEF, 2005, 2006a, 2006b; UBS, 2006) regarding infrastructure investment has been conducted.
 As such, the purpose of this paper is to rigorously assess the significance of the infrastructure sector in investment portfolios in Australia; particularly highlighting issues such as the current portfolio levels and the leading infrastructure entities in the infrastructure sector.
-A listed infrastructure performance index (and sub-indices) is utilised, together with an unlisted infrastructure over Q3:1995-Q2:2006, as well as the portfolio diversification benefits of the infrastructure sectors being assessed.
+A listed infrastructure performance index (and sub-indices) is utilised, together with an unlisted infrastructure index and other asset class indices to assess the risk-adjusted performance of infrastructure over Q3:1995-Q2:2006, as well as the portfolio diversification benefits of the infrastructure sector being assessed.